sematext/docs/docs/logs/mappings-templates.md

 title: Mappings and Templates
-description: Field mappings and indices templates supported by Sematext Cloud based SaaS / On-premises logging as a service platform
+description: Field mappings and index template supported by Sematext Cloud

 Every log event that you ship to Sematext Logs has its structure - it is divided into fields.
 Each field can have a [type](/logs/field-types/), for example [String](/logs/field-types/#string), [Date](/logs/field-types/#date), or [Integer](/logs/field-types/#floatdouble).
 It can even be an object holding structured data.
-We do everything we can to ensure that the fields of your logs have the correct types.
-However, there are situations where you know better what kind of fields you need and which types of data you want to use.
+We do everything we can to ensure that your log event field types are inferred correctly.
+However, you may also want to set field types explicitly.

-In such cases, Sematext Logs provide mechanism for handling the data structure - the templates and the mappings.
-The mentioned functionality comes from Elasticsearch and its compatible with its API, however, because of the nature of the Sematext platform it works differently.
+To do that you can create templates and configure mapping via Sematext's [Elasticsearch-compatible API](/logs/index-events-via-elasticsearch-api/) as shown below.

 ## The Templates
-The templates mechanism works by providing guidance for Elasticsearch on the structure of the data.
+Logs are stored in an index in Sematext.
+Each Logs App has its own index and its own, independent log event structure.
+A template provides information about the structure - fields and their types - of log events in a given App and its underlying index.
 Every time an index is created all the defined templates are used to pre-create the fields with their types in such index.
 It is no different in Sematext Logs.
 By defining a template you provide information on what fields and types you expect in your data.

 You can easily create a new template by running the following request: